mozsearch/mozsearch/docs/aws.md

   second time itself; we no longer support re-provisioning the dev VM manually.
   (Instead, the VM should be destroyed and rebuilt.)

-Generating a new AMI is in the process of being automated in bug 1747289.
+Generating a new AMI should not be largely automated thanks to the work on bug 1747289.
+However, there are a set of manual steps that need to be taken, see below.

-Currently, for manual and automated provisioning, you will need to run the following command to start indexer provisioning:
+To re-provision the indexer AMI, run the following:

 ```
 infrastructure/aws/trigger-provision.py indexer \